GuilinDev/Dual-Agents-Recommendation/README.md

-# DualAgent-Rec: LLM-Coordinated Dual-Agent Framework for Constrained Multi-Objective E-commerce Recommendation
+# LLMs as Orchestrators: Constraint-Compliant Multi-Agent Optimization for Recommendation Systems

 This repository contains the implementation of **DualAgent-Rec**, an LLM-coordinated dual-agent framework for constrained multi-objective e-commerce recommendation.